IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/radial-chart.md

 ## $PlatformShort$ Radial Column Chart

 The Radial Column Chart is visualized by using a collection of rectangles that extend from the center of the chart toward the locations of data points.
-This utilizes the same concepts of data plotting as the [Column Chart](column-chart.md), but wraps data points around a circle rather than stretching them along a horizontal line.
+This utilizes the same concepts of data plotting as the [Column Chart](column-chart.md), but wraps data points around a circle rather than stretching them horizontally.

 You can create this type of chart in the `XamDataChart` control by binding your data to a `RadialColumnSeries`, as shown in the example below: